Gamelan outside Indonesia: The Netherlands

-The first gamelans outside of Indonesia were in the Netherlands, the country which had colonized the islands.
-Before World War II, the Javanese dancer Jodjana had a small gamelan group in the Netherlands, which accompanied his performances.
-He had to train Dutch musicians.
+The earliest gamelan ensembles outside Indonesia appeared in the Netherlands, the colonial power that had ruled the Dutch East Indies.
+Before World War II, the Javanese dancer Jodjana is reported to have performed in the Netherlands with accompaniment from a small gamelan group in the Netherlands, which accompanied his performances.

 Early during the war, the resistance fighter Bernardus IJzerdraat was killed by the Germans.
-His son Bernard then left home and in Amsterdam heard a group of stranded Javanese sailors play a gamelan at the Colonial Museum (later: Museum of the Tropics).
+His son Bernard then left home and in Amsterdam heard a group of stranded Javanese sailors play a gamelan at the Colonial Museum (later: Tropenmuseum).

 He took lessons with them and soon started his own group with friends from his school in Haarlem.
-In this he received help from Jaap Kunst who taught him to transcribe the then existing 78 rpm recordings and who allowed him to use the beautiful antique Yogyanese gamelan set in the museum.
-This became Babar Layar, the first serious gamelan group in the Netherlands.
+In this he received help from Jaap Kunst, who was a curator there and a important figure in the study of Indonesian music in Netherlands.
+Museum instruments and early commercial recordings were used as learning resources by Dutch musicians involved in gamelan practice.
+This became Babar Layar, one of the earliest sustained gamelan ensembles.
 Babar Layar played in Yogyakarta style, after Bernard studied one full year in the kraton.
-They often accompanied Mas Pakun, a Yogyanese dancer who studied theology in Amsterdam.
-When Mantle Hood came to Amsterdam to write his dissertation on pathet, Bernard trained him to play gamelan.
-(Mas Pakun died a few years later in a tragic traffic accident after his return to Indonesia.)
-Mantle Hood later taught ethnomusicology in the U.S., and is regarded as the founding father of gamelan in that country.
-Bernard married a Sundanese wife and emigrated to Indonesia in 1954, where he became known as Suryabrata, working for RRI Jakarta and Universitas Nasional.
+Mantle Hood later taught ethnomusicology in the U.S., and is regarded as a key figure in introducing gamelan to the United States.

-Jaap Kunst advocated the idea of polymusicality, that is the idea that every human being can learn to understand any kind of music.
+Jaap Kunst (a Dutch musicologist) advocated the idea of polymusicality, the idea that every human can learn to understand any kind of music.
 So one could learn to appreciate not only western music but also Javanese gamelan, North-Indian sitar and tabla ensembles, the Japanese biwa etcetera.
 When asked (around 1955?) if there was any music that he could not understand, he played a record with a recording of Mexican Indians playing and singing in such a disorderly way that it was impossible to hear any structure.